Cellular-Adventures/salts-on-the-surface-pGM/README.md

 ### Group data per experiment
 Run `process_experiments.py` to create a dataframe `per-experiment-data.h5` that combines all data for a single concentration in a single row.
 Expands data with mean holdups from PP and FP, standard deviation of those, bubble size distributions, characteristic bubble sizes of that distribution, interfacial area, holdup profile equation parameters

-## code/03_create-figures
+## Creating figures
-Use the files in `03_create-figures` to reproduce the individual figures.
+Use the files in `code/02_create-figures` to reproduce the individual figures.

-## code/04_pGM-model
+## pGM Model
-The files in `code/04_pGM-model` are used in `extract_fluid_properties.py` to calculate the GM pressure for each concentration.
+The files in `code/03_pGM-model` are used in `extract_fluid_properties.py` to calculate the GM pressure for each concentration.
 This folder is a git submodule, with the original repo at https://github.com/Cellular-Adventures/GM_pressure.

 # Results
 The results will appear in the `data/02_processed` folder (for the `.csv` and `.h5` files), and in the `results/figures/[eps|png|svg]` folders for the appropriate figure types.
 Each figure is saved in all three extensions. `png` for quick inspection, `svg` for post-processing in InkScape and `eps` for direct inclusion in LaTeX papers.